-The company hopes to move from its temporary space near Massachusetts Avenue in Lockerbie Marketplace by the first of the year, Kinetrex CEO Aaron
+The company hopes to move from its temporary space near Massachusetts Avenue in Lockerbie Marketplace by the first of the year, Kinetrex CEO Aaron Johnson said.

 Launched in 2013, Kinetrex has grown to about 30 employees—none of which has seen the space yet.